On November 9, 2001 (two months after the 9/11 attacks), I was a participant in the plenary session on "Prayer at a Distance: Medically

 My column about NBC's coverage of Dossey's book

-Note: The technical glitch from 00:47 to 00:49 of Part 2 resulted in an incomplete sentence in which I had simply noted that Dr. Dossey's search for additional proof of the efficacy of distant/intercessory prayer had been spurred on by Dr. Byrd's study.
+Notes: The technical glitch from 00:47 to 00:49 of Part 2 resulted in an incomplete sentence in which I had simply noted that Dr. Dossey's search for additional proof of the efficacy of distant/intercessory prayer had been spurred on by Dr. Byrd's study.
+Also, in my later reference to testing with a half-deck of playing cards, I should of course have specified using just the blacks or the reds (i.e., 26 possibilities) rather than a random half-deck (still with 52 possibilities).